MolBIFFM/diana/README.md

 The specification of statistical tests on individual modules with respect to either Gene Ontology or Reactome enrichment or the distribution of measurements across the protein-protein interaction network.

-Gene Ontology and Reactome enrichment can be assessed with respect to the respective entire annotation or the protein-protein interaction network.
+Gene Ontology and Reactome enrichment can be assessed with respect to the respective annotation or the protein-protein interaction network.

-To assess their distribution, measurements can be interpreted in a binary way measuring modules' enrichment of proteins which exhibit measurements exceeding a specified threshold.
+To assess the distribution of measurements, these can be classified in a binary way to measure the modules' enrichment of proteins which exhibit measurements exceeding a specified threshold.
 Alternatively, the distribution of measurements within separate modules can be compared with the remaining network.

-The tests act as filter on the exported modules of the protein-protein interaction network.
-A module is only exported, if it is significant according to any of the specified tests.
+These tests act as filter on the exported modules of the protein-protein interaction network.
+A module is exported if it is significant according to any of the specified tests.

 ```json
 [